cspohr5119/ftc-event-sim/README.md

 A file of matches is automatically downloaded and saved locally when you provide an event key from theorangealliance.org.
 To find an event key, visit https://theorangealliance.org and navigate to the event of interest.
 The event key is in the url.
-For examle, navigating to the Missouri State Championship, T Division, the url is https://theorangealliance.org/events/1819-CMP-DET1 so the event key is 1819-CMP-DET1.
+For examle, navigating to the Detroit World Championship Edison Division, the url is https://theorangealliance.org/events/1819-CMP-DET1 so the event key is 1819-CMP-DET1.

 I recommend making copies of the example options files for experimentation.
 The examples will run